JordanMajd/MissionControl/Docs/Modding.md

 In order to install any mods, we must first install Bepinex:

 1. Download the latest BepInEx Unity (IL2CPP) for Windows (x64) from [bepninex builds](https://builds.bepinex.dev/projects/bepinex_be) (under the artifacts section)
-1. Locate your `Game Root` directory / folder open steam navigate to Library -> Mars First Logistics Demo -> Right Click -> Properties -> Game Files -> Browse
+1. Locate your `Game Root` folder.
+To do this open Steam and navigate to Library -> Mars First Logistics Demo -> Right Click -> Properties -> Game Files -> Browse
-1. Follow these instructions to install Bepinex [Il2CPP](https://docs.bepinex.dev/master/articles/user_guide/installation/unity_il2cpp.html)
+1. Follow these instructions to [install Bepinex Il2CPP](https://docs.bepinex.dev/master/articles/user_guide/installation/unity_il2cpp.html):
-  - Extract the contents of the download into the game root
+  - Extract the contents of the download into the `Game Root` folder
-  - Run the game once by clicking on the exe to generate the bepinex files.
-After the game runs you may close it
+  - Run the game once by clicking on the game's exe to generate the bepinex files
+  - After the game runs you may close it
 1. You are now ready to install any mods you want

 ## Installing Mods